What is Performance Appraisal?

 6. Continuous Feedback

 Modern appraisal systems have done away with the annual performance review model.
 Instead, that model has been replaced with a system wherein managers give continuous (read- periodical) feedback to their employees.
-This helps the employees fill in their weaknesses from the start and improve upon them.
+Also, this helps the employees fill in their weaknesses from the start and improve upon them.

 7. Focusing on What Matters